sbogucki12/faacea/README.md

 ## To-Do:

+[ ] -  Add dialog for "Contact Us"

+[ ] -  Add screens for verifying CA (and update process map)

 [ ] -  Add table of correspondence

-[ ] -  Finish Action Summary page
+[ ] -  Finish Action Summary page  - Add send for Review

-[ ]  - Transfer case info functions from FAB to status bar
+[ x ]  - Transfer case info functions from FAB to status bar

-[ ]  - Finish Regulated Entity Info Component
+[ x ]  - Finish Regulated Entity Info Component

-[ ]  - Create tool tips for all links
+[ x ]  - Create tool tips for all links

-[ ]  - Create "Case Info" pop up for all screens
+[ x ]  - Create "Case Info" pop up for all screens

 [ ]  - Add Paper to Log in Screen